Carving in wood or stone

-Basic tools and equipment are provided and up to a £15 block of stone or wood is included within the course fee.
+Up to a £15 block of stone or wood is included within the course fee.
 Larger blocks of stone or wood are available and the difference can be purchased at cost price.
-You must wear stout shoes for protection against accidental droppages.

 When I've finished, what course can I do next?

-The City Lit sculpture department offers a whole selection of courses that will allow you to progress from beginner to advanced and develop a range of techniques.
-You may like to progress onto the year-long City Lit Sculpture course which helps you to build your own individual sculpture practice, or sign up to a short course specialising in a particular approach or skill - we offer everything from working in wire or plaster through to 'experimental sculpture' and prop making.
+The City Lit sculpture department offers a range of courses that will allow you to progress from beginner to advanced as well as pick up a range of techniques.
+You may like to progress onto the year-long City Lit Sculpture course that helps you to build your own individual sculpture practice, or sign up to a short course specialising in a particular approach or skill - we offer everything from working in wire or plaster through to 'experimental sculpture'.
 Please ask your tutor for advice or browse the City Lit website or prospectus for inspiration.